Search API Connector Documentation

 In this guide, I'll get you started on pulling data from the awesome Ahrefs SEO tool suite into Google Sheets, using the API Connector add-on for Sheets.
 Targeted around backlinks, you can use the Site Explorer, Content Explorer, Keywords Explorer, Rank Tracker, and Site Audit to compare your website to competitors.
 All in all, it's a pretty sweet tool and we can integrate its native API with Google Sheets!

 Note: You need an account with Ahrefs to use this integration, and Ahrefs is not a free tool.
-However, through this integration, you can access their API without paying their additional API fee ($500+ a month, as shown here).
+However, through this integration, you can access their v2 API without paying any additional API fee.

 - Before You Begin